jeksn/learning-go/readme.md

 ---

-Learning Golang with the book ["Introducing Go" by Caleb Doxsey](https://www.oreilly.com/library/view/introducing-go/9781491941997/).
+Learning Go with the book ["Introducing Go" by Caleb Doxsey](https://www.oreilly.com/library/view/introducing-go/9781491941997/).

-Putting it here to keep track of progress and will be adding notes as I go along.
+Putting it here to keep track of progress and will be adding notes as I Go along.

+Also putting other experiments and small projects in this repo.